DouweHorsthuis/N-back-task-experiment/README.md

 For any of the instructions to make sense, put a blue sticker on the left Ctrl and a yellow sticker on the right control.
 These are the buttons people will respond with.
 1. Visual-verbal
     - For this experiment, participants will see a letter and have to do the N back task based on this.
-      - 0-back = Press the BLUE key when you hear the letter X. Press the YELLOW key when you hear any other letter
+      - 0-back = Press the BLUE key when you see the letter X. Press the YELLOW key when you hear any other letter.
-      - 1-back = Press the BLUE key when you hear the same letter twice in a row.
-Press the YELLOW key when you hear any other letter
+      - 1-back = Press the BLUE key when you see the same letter twice in a row.
+Press the YELLOW key when you hear any other letter.
-      - 2-back = Press the BLUE key if the letter you hear was said two times ago.
-Press the YELLOW key when you hear any other letter
+      - 2-back = Press the BLUE key if the letter you see appeared two times ago.
+Press the YELLOW key when you see any other letter.

 2. Visual-non-verbal
     - For this experiment, participant will see a square and have to do the N-back task based on the location
       - 0-back = Press the BLUE key when you see the square in the left top corner.
-Press the YELLOW key when you see the square anywhere else
+Press the YELLOW key when you see the square anywhere else.
       - 1-back = Press the BLUE key when you see the square in the same place twice in a row.
-Press the YELLOW key when you see the square anywhere else
+Press the YELLOW key when you see the square anywhere else.
       - 2-back = Press the BLUE key if the you see the square in the same place where it appeared two times ago.
-Press the YELLOW key when you see the square anywhere else
+Press the YELLOW key when you see the square anywhere else.

 3. Auditory
     - For this experiment, participant will hear letter being said out loud
-      - 0-back = Press the BLUE key when you hear the letter X. Press the YELLOW key when you hear any other letter
+      - 0-back = Press the BLUE key when you hear the letter X. Press the YELLOW key when you hear any other letter.
       - 1-back = Press the BLUE key when you hear the same letter twice in a row.
-Press the YELLOW key when you hear any other letter
+Press the YELLOW key when you hear any other letter.
       - 2-back = Press the BLUE key if the letter you hear was said two times ago.
-Press the YELLOW key when you hear any other letter
+Press the YELLOW key when you hear any other letter.

 ### Trigger codes